 The field is initially set with two or more rulesets active; each cell is randomly set to be alive or dead, and its neighbors share its rules.
 After one set dominates the board, it and its opponents are recorded.
-This data will be used to judge the success of different rulesets in different situations.
+When twenty of these trials have been run, the rulesets occurring at the end of trials are recorded and ordered by the number of trials in which they were present.
+These rulesets are then matched against each other in the second round of testing to determine relative strengths.